 The tool performs pre-merge scanning, analyzing code before it's merged into the main codebase.
-Pull request (PR) scans typically complete in under a minute, enabling early detection of security issues without impeding development workflows.
+Pull-request scans typically complete in under 60s, enabling early detection of security issues without impeding development workflows.

-ZeroPath currently supports JavaScript, Python, Go, Java, C#, and PHP.
+ZeroPath currently provides first-class support for C, C++, PHP, Go, Ruby, Perl, Rust, Python, Scala, Kotlin, Swift, JavaScript/TypeScript, Dart, Elixir, Java, and C#, including templating engines like Svelte and Embedded Ruby.
 It uses the tree-sitter library for Abstract Syntax Tree (AST) generation, allowing rapid integration of additional or custom language grammars.

 Given the prevalence of AI in security tools, we prioritize transparency.
-The following sections are a rough overview of ZeroPath's functionality and present research findings.
+The following sections provide an overview of ZeroPath's functionality and demonstrate how our approach has led to the discovery of critical vulnerabilities in production systems used by major companies.

 ZeroPath Architecture and Workflow